ralphcajipe/ralphcajipe/README.md

 The bigger picture of my life is I've been active in tech organizations and communities.
 With a passion for startups and technology, I'm on a mission to build a Silicon Valley for the Philippines.

 ### Life update:
-- 🌱 I’m always studying some branches of Artificial Intelligence - Machine Learning, Computer Vision, and Natural Language Processing.
+- 🌱 I’m always studying some branches of Artificial Intelligence - Machine Learning, Computer Vision, and Natural Language Understanding.
 - 👥 I’m looking to collaborate on projects for social good.

 ## 🧰 Toolbox